 I would especially like to thank my father Diego for being my father.
 He’s holding my baby brother Joey in the picture and I’m standing next to him.
 Seated are my brothers Danny, Rick, my sister Delia, and my brother Jerry.
 My mother isn’t in the picture because she was the photographer.
 She loved taking pictures of the family!

 I think we can all agree that liver and onions is not a very popular dish in America.
-Otherwise, someone would have opened a fast food restaurant with a drive-thru specializing in liver and onions by now.
-This will never happen, but imagine the possibilities!
+Otherwise, someone would have opened a fast-food restaurant with a drive-thru specializing in liver and onions by now.
+This will never happen but imagine the possibilities!
 For me, this would be great since liver and onions is one of my all-time favorite dishes.
 Luckily, it’s available at many restaurants.
-It’s easy to prepare and I’ve actually made it myself a few times.
+It’s easy to prepare and I’ve even made it myself a few times.

 Even when I was little, I loved liver and onions.
 My mother prepared it frequently because she loved liver and onions.
-I guess I inherited her love of liver and onions.
-Sometimes mother would make just for her and me.
-Beef liver was usually very cheap.
-I guess not many people liked eating liver back then, but no part of livestock was wasted.
+I inherited her love of liver and onions.
+Sometimes my mother would make it just for her and me.
+Beef liver was usually unbelievably cheap.
+I guess few people liked eating liver back then, but no part of livestock was wasted.
 As The Jungle famously quoted one of the meatpacking plants, “We package everything except the squeal!”

 This reminds me of something that happened recently with my son Alex recently.
-We were at Old Country Buffet and he came back to the table with what he thought were chicken fries.
-He said they were really good.
+We were at Old Country Buffet, and he came back to the table with what he thought were chicken fries.
+He said they were really good!
 When I went for seconds, I saw where he got the chicken fries.
 He was actually eating calamari.
 I love calamari, so I got some for myself.
 Alex was surprised that I would eat chicken fries.
-I told him that he really ate calamari.
+I told him what he really ate was calamari.
 He insisted on knowing what exactly calamari was.
 When I told him it was squid, he stopped eating his chicken fries!

 I guess sometimes you’re better off not knowing what you’re eating.